wuchuheng/com.wuchuheng.epub-reader/.clinerules/base_rules.md

 **Readability First**: Code is written once, read many times

+- As established in the ultimate goal above, readability is the primary objective that precedes stability and robustness
 - Prefer explicit over implicit
 - Use descriptive names over comments when possible
 - Optimize for human understanding, not just functionality